sarahghp/p5bots/src/p5bots-server/README.md

 Either use the port you noted down in setup, assuming you haven't moved the board, or check out the console, where we are listing the ports via the serial command.
 The one that looks like `/dev/cu.*` is likely the one you need.

 ## Command Line Options
-Although the `bots-go -d 'example'` script is setup to start the examples folder, you may want to move things around.

 `bots-go` can be run with the following options: